Creating a Cube

 When your Data model includes a large amount of Cubes it might be difficult locating a specific Cube or understanding the purpose of all Cubes listed in the Cubes table.
 Just like with Entities, we strongly recommend that you logically group Cubes using the Group field in the Cube metadata panel.
 Groups are not part of the multidimensional Data model (i.e. they cannot be used in reports or Procedures): the only purpose of groups is to improve viewing and searching through the list of Cubes.

 • Data Type.
 The Cube data type.
-Depending on the data type selected, additional field will appear:
+Depending on the data type selected, additional fields will appear:

 • for Text Cubes, you can choose between 2 Text Sub Group settings: Rich Text format, to store text information in Rich Text Format, and None

-• for BLOB Cubes, you can specify the file format that the Cube will accept.
-If you upload a file type that’s not allowed, an error message will be displayed
+• for BLOB Cubes (Picture, Excel, Word, PowerPoint, Custom, or PDF), you can specify the file format that the Cube will accept.
+If you upload a file type that’s not allowed, an error message will display.

 • Cube type.
 The Cube type, in our case MDB